chhuang-one/sqxclib/doc/SqQuery.md

 ```

 When you use whereIn() with printf format string:
-* The second parameter is number of values after printf format string.
+* The 2nd parameter is number of values after printf format string.
-* If user specify second parameter to 0, it will count by compiler.
+* If the 2nd parameter is specified as 0, it will count by compiler.

 ```c++
 	// SELECT * FROM users WHERE id IN ('Ray','Alex','Xyz')